-Criteria Review Cycle Maturity Level Suggested Standard Source Evidence NIST SP 800-37 (Rev. 2): Section 2.8 and Task P-1 NIST SP 800- 39: Sections 2.3.1, 2.3.2, and Appendix D NIST SP 800-53 (Rev. 5): RA-1 NIST CSF: ID.AM-6, ID.RM-1, and ID.GV-2 NIST IR 8286: Section 3.1.1 OMB A-123 OMB M-19-03 FY2023 Ad HocRoles and responsibilities for cybersecurity risk management have not been defined and communicated across the organization.Further, the organization has not defined the relevant work roles for stages in the cybersecurity risk management process and which roles are responsible, accountable, consulted, or informed about various activities, Information Security Program policy and procedures; ERM policies, procedures, and strategies; Risk Management Council/Risk Executive (function) Council Charter(s); Organizational chart outlining all agency offices/lines of business; Agency Strategic Plan;
+Criteria Review Cycle Maturity Level Suggested Standard Source Evidence NIST SP 800-37 (Rev. 2): Section 2.8 and Task P-1 NIST SP 800-39: Sections 2.3.1, 2.3.2, and Appendix D NIST SP 800-53 (Rev. 5): RA-1 FY2023 Ad Hoc Roles and responsibilities for cybersecurity risk management have not been defined and communicated across the organization.
+Further, the organization has not defined the relevant work roles for stages in the cybersecurity risk management process and which roles are responsible, accountable, consulted, or informed about various activities, as appropriate.
+In addition, the organization has not defined the relationships between cybersecurity risk management roles and those roles involved with enterprise risk management.